marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 To be able to use Trello and save your board data to their backend, you need to create an account, and get a `KEY` and `TOKEN` for our application.
-This allows Trello to know what boards your app has access to.
+This allows Trello to identify your app and know what boards it has access to.

-1. Head over to http://www.Trello.com and sign-up/log-in to your Trello account.
+1. Head over to http://www.trello.com and sign-up/log-in to your Trello account.
 1. Navigate to the [Trello
    Developers page](https://developers.Trello.com/get-started/start-building).
 1. Click the `Get your Application Key` button in the first section of the page.
-This gives you an identifier for your app.
-Now, Trello knows that key will try to access their backend.
 Copy this key and paste it into `config.js` in the appropriate spot: `horello.apiKey`.

   ![API KEY](images/capture6.jpeg)
+   An API key is a way of identifying your app.
+Every time you make a request, you will have to send it and Trello will know its your app trying to access the backend.

 1. Generate a token manually by clicking on the `Token` link on that page.
-This allows Trello to verify that your app is making the request and not someone else.
+A Token allows Trello to verify that it is really your app is making the request and not someone else.
+   Why is the API KEY not enough?
+Because the API KEY is public and the TOKEN is private.

   ![Getting the token](images/capture7.jpeg)

 1. Click "Allow" on the authentication screen.
 1. Copy this token and paste it into `config.js` into `horello.apiToken`.

-By now, this is how your `config.js` file should look like.
+By now, this is how your `config.js` file should look.

   ![Config File](images/capture8.jpeg)

 **Creating test data**

 1. Head back to http://www.Trello.com
 1. Create a new board and add some lists and cards to it.

   ![Trello Test Board](images/capture9.jpeg)

 1. Copy the URL from your browser.
-The current url you are on should looks something like this `https://Trello.com/b/xFsMS0DK/Trello-test` (The part highlited in red in the previous picture)
+The current url you are on should looks something like this `https://Trello.com/b/xFsMS0DK/Trello-test` (The part highlighted in red in the previous picture)
-1. Add .json at the end of that url.
+1. Add `.json` at the end of that url.
 To make it `https://Trello.com/b/xFsMS0DK/Trello-test.json` And you will see a result like this on your browser.

   ![Test Data](images/capture2.jpeg)
   The output could look a bit different.
+But the important part is to take the board's id.

 1. Copy the id for the board and paste it into `config.js` in `Horello.boardId`.